 Format:

 Author, A. A. (Year).
-Title of the hadith.
-In Title of the collection (Vol. X, pp. xx–xx).
+Title of hadith collection.
+In Title of collection (Vol. X, pp. xx–xx).
 Publisher.

 Example: